-Everything we know about the Nashville private school shooting
+Everything we know about the Nashville private Christian elementary school shooting

 The suspect

-The suspect in the Nashville school shooting is a 28-year-old woman from the city, police have said.
+The suspect in the Nashville school shooting is 28-year-old Nashville woman Audrey Elizabeth Hale, police have said.

-She reportedly used two assault-type rifles and a handgun.
-The suspect, who died after being engaged by police, is yet to be identified.
-Police Chief John Drake said officers were investigating reports that she was a former student at the school, and that she had been identified through a vehicle found near by.
+Hale, who officials say was a former student at Covenant Presbyterian Church School, was shot dead by police on an upper floor of the school.

+She had shot open a side door before opening fire on students and staff with two assault-style rifles and a handgun.

 Only one officer was injured, from cut glass.
 Two officers from a team of five engaged the suspect and shot her, police said.